SCUDEM V 2020 Local Site Host Coordinator Guide

 - Faculty MUST recuse themselves from judging their own team Presentation.
 Presentations are to be judged by Coaches and Visiting Faculty.
-Student are not to judge.
+Students are not to judge.

 - Teams are to make clear what their problem involved and also make clear when they discuss the Additional Issue in their Presentation.

 - (SA) - Collect and enter all scores for each Presentation from judging forms and determine average Presentation score for each team.
 We recommend this be done during the Presentation session.
 Scoring sheets can be passed to the side of one room and collected once they have been completed for each Presentation so the SCUDEM Assistant (SA) can enter the scores in the Master Spreadsheet.